FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Yes, you're going to be making a LOT of trips to his wee-wee spot, but that's absolutely normal and necessary.

 One of the keys to successful housebreaking is finding a way to prevent your pup from having potty 'accidents'.

 The vast majority of puppies, and older dogs, will do their very best not to pee or poop in their crate.

-In my experience, crate training can be nothing short of miraculous IF you understand the concept and do it right.
+In my experience, crate training can be nothing short of miraculous IF you do it right.

 As long as you don't leave your pup crated for longer than his bladder/bowel control can handle, using a dog crate will help him learn to 'hold it' for short periods.